bright/new-www/content/blog/static-files-vs-dynamically-generated-files-in-test-code.md

 ### Advantages of Static Files

-1. **100% Compliant with Production Usage** – Ensures files match real-world scenarios exactly.
+1. **100% Compliant with Production Usage** – Users upload files through Web interface and you use the same files in your code - full match.
 2. **Proper Domain Entity Representation** – Files are easily understandable by both technical and business stakeholders.
 3. **Serves as Documentation** – Provides clear examples of supported file formats.
 4. **Usable in Manual Testing and Demos** – Testers and demo users can easily use these files.